goatshriek/stumpless/docs/roadmap.md

 takes longer than expected.

 ## 1.6.0 (next minor release)
- * [ADD] **Logging functions that can be compiled out** A common logging idiom is to log at different verbosity levels, and use different levels in different contexts, for example debug during development, and then only informational in production workloads.
-This feature will add function calls that will be removed when the code is compiled with specific flags, allowing builds that do not need lower-level logs to stay fast and efficient without requiring code changes or modification tools in the build pipeline.
  * [FIX] **Socket targets may fail to bind to a local socket** Socket targets can be opened with a local socket name provided, but this may also be set to `NULL`, in which case a local socket is generated (see the